 - Millions of pantry clients can feed their family fresh food instead of food packaged with added salt and sugar thereby reducing the likelihood of diet related illness such as diabetes, high blood pressure and obesity.

-- A decreased rick of childhood obesity and the likelihood that they will carry healthy eating into adulthood.
+- A decreased risk of childhood obesity and the likelihood that they will carry healthy eating into adulthood.

 - Gardeners across America enjoy the satisfaction of knowing that they are helping their neighbors in need by reaching into their backyard instead of their back pocket.